djalilhebal/daffy-darja/README.md

 # Daffy Darja
 What's the weirdest Wilaya's way of talking? *[DRAFT] [MEMOIR PARODY] [for learning purposes]*

 (I really don't know what the hell I'm doing.
-This shit doesn't sound very boring/serious/academic.
+This thing doesn't sound very boring/serious/academic.
 I must be doing it wrong OvO)

 <br>